-After that, the price must make a correction, passing some distance from the knee XA.
+After that, the price must correct, passing some distance from the knee XA.
 In this case, we have a net correction of 61.8%.
-This means that this is either Gartley or Crab, since all other patterns have either a larger or smaller correction size.
-In this case, the knee AB must never exceed the point X, otherwise the pattern can be considered invalid.
+This means that this is either Gartley or Crab since all other patterns have either a larger or smaller correction size.
+In this case, the knee AB must never exceed the point X, otherwise, the pattern can be considered invalid.

 Further, we mark the projection zones for points C and D. Point C should be within 38.2% – 88.6% of the segment AB.
 Here the price again changes direction and partially compensates for the movement of AB.
 Ideally, the range is reduced to 61.8% – 78.6%.

 Point D must correspond to 127% – 161.8% of BC.
 In this case, the correction level in 78.6% of the XA knee should fit in the projection of point D, otherwise, the pattern can not be considered valid.
 Also, point D should never go beyond point X. That is why at the point X it is customary to put a stop loss.

 In this case, the projection zone from the points BC just folds back from XA, which means that we are dealing with a valid Gartley pattern.
 The chart shows its bearish variation, which indicates the continuation of the downward trend.
 So, we will open long.